OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-32.md

 They set up their detestable images in the house that bears My Name and defiled it.

 ## Jeremiah 32:35
-They built high places for Baal in the Valley of Ben Hinnom to sacrifice their sons and daughters to Molek, though I never commanded—nor did it enter My mind—that they should do such a detestable thing and so make Judah sin.
+They constructed high places for Baal in the Valley of Ben Hinnom to offer their sons and daughters to Molek, though I never commanded—nor did it enter My mind—that they should commit such an abomination and thus lead Judah into sin.

 ## Jeremiah 32:36
 Now therefore, this is what the Lord, the God of Israel, says concerning this city of which you say, ‘It has been handed over to the king of Babylon by sword, famine, and plague’: